Large Buttonweed Diodia virginiana

 -

-Diodia virginiana, or Virginia Buttonweed, is a native branching, sprawling plant with small white star-shaped flowers in the leaf axis.
+Virginia buttonweed, is a native, warm-season, mat-forming, herbaceous perennial, broadleaf weed with a spreading, prostrate habit and small white star-shaped flowers.
 It can be found in swamps, wet meadows, marshes, coastal prairies, and in the mud along streams and ponds.
-It is considered a perennial weed by many and can show up as a weed in lawns and other disturbed areas of the south.
-However, it is listed as rare farther north in New Jersey and Indiana.
-It is enjoyed by bees.
-The tiny white flowers bloom in summer and fall.
+It is considered a weed and can be troublesome in lawns and other disturbed areas of the South; however, it is listed as rare farther north in New Jersey and Indiana.
+This plant is quite widespread in North Carolina, but typically not found in the northern mountains.
+It is a member of the madder or coffee family (Rubiaceae).
+The genus name, Diodia, is from the Greek words: diodos, meaning "thoroughfare."
+This references this plant's natural habitat.
+The specific epithet, virginiana, is Latin, meaning "of Virginia."

 - Cultivars / Varieties: